 After moving to Florida, he joined the Department of Financial Services in May of 2003, where he was assigned as a detective to conduct various types of insurance fraud investigations; eventually specializing in PIP Fraud.

-In October 2006 he was promoted to Lead Detective and in February 2010, was promoted to his current position as Lieutenant of one of the two Tampa PIP Squads.
+In October 2006 he was promoted to Lead Detective and in February 2010, was promoted to his current position as Lieutenant of the Tampa Auto Fraud Squad.

-In 1993, Lt Wilson was hired by the Plant City Police Department where he worked for 16 years.
-During his tenure at Plant City Police Department, Lt.
-Wilson worked in a variety of investigative assignments to include Uniform Patrol, Community Oriented Policing Unit and the Street Crimes Unit.
-In 1997, Lt.
-Wilson was promoted to the rank of sergeant where he supervised a uniform patrol squad and the street crimes unit.
-During his tenure, Lt.
-Wilson’s street crimes squad was responsible for investigating complex drug and vice investigations resulting in multiple arrest and convictions.
+In 1993, Wilson was hired by the Plant City Police Department where he worked for 16 years.
+During his tenure there, Wilson worked in a variety of investigative assignments to include uniform patrol, community oriented policing unit and the street crimes unit.
+In 1997, Wilson was promoted to the rank of sergeant where he supervised a uniform patrol squad and the street crimes unit.
+During his tenure, his street crimes squad was responsible for investigating complex drug and vice investigations resulting in many arrests and convictions.

-In 2010, Lt.
-Wilson joined the Department as an investigator assigned to the Tampa PIP Squad responsible for investigating fraudulent PIP related complaints within a seven county area.
-In 2011, Lt.
-Wilson was promoted to Lieutenant. in 2012, he was transferred where he was assigned to supervise the St. Petersburg Field Office.
+In 2010, Wilson joined the Department as an investigator assigned to the Tampa PIP squad responsible for investigating fraudulent PIP related complaints within a seven county area.
+In 2011, Wilson was promoted to lieutenant.
+In 2012, he was assigned to supervise the St. Petersburg Field Office.

-Lt.
-Wilson holds a Bachelors Degree in Organization Management and a Masters of Science Degree in Management.
-Lt.
-Wilson enjoys spending quality time with his family, and in his spare time is an active member of Plant City Masonic Lodge #206 F. & A. M. P.H.A.
+Wilson holds a Bachelor’s Degree in Organization Management and a Master’s of Science Degree in Management.
+He enjoys spending quality time with his family, is an active member of Plant City Masonic Lodge #206 F. & A. M. P.H.A.

 On October 28, 2012, the Division of Insurance Fraud received a complaint from Travelers Insurance Company regarding personal injury protection clinic Touch Rehabilitation Center located at 3970 Tampa Road, Oldsmar.
 The complaint stated Touch Rehab was not licensed as required by law and fraudulently operated from the period of October 12, 2011 thru July 17, 2012 by billing insurance companies for PIP benefits they were not entitled to receive.
 The alleged owner Sadi Osorio was interviewed by Travelers Insurance Special Investigator Greg Howell.
 During this interview Osorio made statements contradicting her application to Agency Health Care Administration regarding her ownership.
 Osorio admitted that she was not in fact owner of Touch Rehab but in fact a straw owner.
 Osorio later repeated this statement to Det.
 Mora while under oath.